mwcz/clayto-hugo/content/posts/065 - rust raytracer/index.md

 mwc: 65
 ---

-Two classes stand out as my favorites from computer science at NCSU:  x86 assembly and computer graphics.
+Two classes stand out as my favorites from computer science at NCSU:  x86 assembly, taught by Dana Lasher, and computer graphics, taught by Stuart Heinrich.
 In the graphics course, we wrote a [rasterizer](https://en.wikipedia.org/wiki/Rasterisation) and a [ray tracer](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) (which I never finished 😅).

-In the 16 years since, I've been working happily in web development, but I've started to lament losing touch with lower-level, nearer-metal (🤘) programming which captured my interest so much in college.
+In the 16 years since, I've been working happily in web development, but I've started to lament losing touch with lower-level, near-metal (🤘) programming which captured my interest so much in college.

 When I learned that my favorite CS lecturer, Dana Lasher, retired recently, I decided to start a fun side project in honor of him and the inspiration he gave me.